p10rahulm/your-static-website/README.md

 5. For any dynamic content based on who the customer is, or based on their history and preferences, static sites are not the solution.

 #### What is a static website generator

+**The need for a webpage Generator**
+1. We noted during the discussion of websites above that *while the actual text content of a webpage may be small, there is a large amount of html, css and javascript* that goes into making a webpage out of this content.
+2. Most times, this html, css and javascript is repeated across different webpages within a website.
+Therefore the website creator shouldn't have to repeat this code
+3. Even when the entire html, css or javascript is not repeated, there are certainly large chunks of these which are repeated across the pages of a website

+***Definition:*** Let us call the text and images and any other parameters that a user inputs in creating a website the `content matter`.
+A `static site generator` is a program that generates a full web page from the content matter that a user inputs.

+Let us first understand the stages of static site generation:
+1. User chooses styles and logic (template)
+2. User inputs content and parameters if any
+3. Website (or webpage) is generated by the static site generator
+4. Website is checked for correctness
+5. Website is uploaded to storage host

+During generation of the webpage there is any amount of logic that can go into generating the webpage from the `content matter`.
+Since the content matter can include parameters for generating the website

 #### What are the parts of a typical website